 |COM SEL||JP2||Left||Communication interface selection: left position SPI interface, right position USB interface|

-MikroElektronika does not provide software support for this Click board™ in the form of libraries, functions, or example code.
-The software support is provided by the module manufacturer.
-Please visit the official website of the manufacturer to get the full software support on SX-UPLAN-2401 WiFi module, on the following link: www.silextechnology.com
+MikroElektronika does not provide software support for this Click board™ in the form of libraries, functions, or example code at this moment.
+The software support is provided by the NXP company and module manufacturer.
+Please visit the Silex Technology official website to get the full software support on SX-ULPAN-SB-2401 WiFi module or follow the instructions below.

 There are two options to get firmware for WiFi 10 Click: